overture-stack/website/markdown/documentation/song/admin/schemas/index.md

 # JSON Schema

 Song utilizes [JSON Schema](https://json-schema.org/) to validate metadata during submission.
 Data is submitted to Song in JSON format and undergoes validation against the data model schema.
-This schema ensures the presence of required fields and validates the contents of each field, ensuring adherence to the desired data type and allowed values.
-This validation process preserves the integrity and quality of the metadata within Song.
+This schema ensures the presence of required fields and validates the contents of each field, enforcing adherence to the desired data type and allowed values.
+This validation process preserves the integrity and quality of the metadata stored in the Song repository.

 # Analysis Schemas